Storage Devices

 Magnetic Tape

-• A magnetically coated strip of plastic on which data can be encoded.
+• A magnetically coated strip of plastic on which data can

-• Tapes for computers are similar to tapes used to store music.
+• Tapes for computers are similar to tapes used to store

-• Tape is much less expensive than other storage mediums but commonly a much slower solution that is commonly used for backup.
+• Tape is much less expensive than other storage mediums but

 Optical Disc

-• Optical disc is any storage media that holds content in digital format and is read using a laser assembly is considered optical media.
+digital format and is read using a laser assembly is considered optical media.

 • The most common types of optical media are